biojppm/c4stl/README.rst

     platform.
 This is a ``50%`` saving in memory, and can really matter in some cases.

-  * Basic unit tests are already in place.
-Although extensive unit tests for size type interoperation are yet to be implemented, things should mostly work here (assertions for overflow are generously spliced throughout the code where this might occur).
-Of course, there will be some places where this was overlooked -- so your contributions or bug reports are welcome.

 * alignment (defaulting to ``alignof(T)``) is also a template parameter for all containers to facilitate SIMD operations on containers (strings are an exception, but this is easy to bypass if the string buffer is kept on an